larrylobsta/Connect4/README.md

 # Connect4

-A basic Connect4 program made with JavaFX
+A rudimentary Connect4 program made with JavaFX

+play against yourself, or against the computer (although it won't put up much of a challenge...)